inwababa/pampam/README.md

 1. Authentication & Authorization Service:

-i.
-Create Account: Allows users to create an account by providing necessary details.
-User data is securely stored in a MySQL database. ii.
-Login (JWT Token Support): Provides JWT (JSON Web Token) authentication, ensuring secure access to the e-wallet functionalities upon successful login. iii.
-Reset Password: Enables users to reset their passwords securely when needed.
+- Create Account: Allows users to create an account by providing necessary details.
+User data is securely stored in a MySQL database.
+- Login (JWT Token Support): Provides JWT (JSON Web Token) authentication, ensuring secure access to the e-wallet functionalities upon successful login.
+- Reset Password: Enables users to reset their passwords securely when needed.

 2. E-Wallet System:

-Fund Wallet (Simulate Using Debit Card): Users can fund their e-wallet accounts, simulating the process using debit card information.
+- Fund Wallet (Simulate Using Debit Card): Users can fund their e-wallet accounts, simulating the process using debit card information.
 This operation ensures that the user's e-wallet balance is updated accordingly.
-Check Balance: Allows users to check their e-wallet balance, providing real-time information about their available funds.
+- Check Balance: Allows users to check their e-wallet balance, providing real-time information about their available funds.
-Transfer Cash: Enables users to transfer funds between e-wallet accounts.
+- Transfer Cash: Enables users to transfer funds between e-wallet accounts.
 Authorization checks are in place to ensure that only authorized users can initiate transfers.

 ## Additional Features: